 At the same time, New York City awakened my desire to explore culture through cuisine.
 When I wasn’t disassembling Nintendo game controllers for parts or recording New York City’s soundscape with my head-worn binaural microphones, I was exploring the gastronomic pleasures of the world.

-As technology becomes more accessible, I find the topic of digital media on my mind more often and in different ways.
-Technology is ever-present be it simple questions from friends who are curious about software functions or errors, a commercial GPS sending me astray in Southern Italy, or my constant companion, my iPhone, that keeps me connected to my online communities.
+With technology being more accessible to others, digital media is on my mind more often.
+Technology is ever-present in my life, be it simple questions from friends who are curious about software functions or errors, a commercial GPS sending me astray in Southern Italy, or my constant companion, my iPhone, that keeps me connected to my online communities.

-The research question I will explore is, “What needs to be included in the digital storytelling arc that will compel people to travel and engage artisan food and wine producers offline?”
+The research question I will explore is, “How can the digital storytelling arc be developed in a way that will compel people to travel and engage artisan food and wine producers offline?”
 My initial response brings me back to maps.
 I want to investigate how mapping and digital media complements the analog aspects of travel, food, and wine.
 I will seek to find the elements of design that transmit a sense of place and inspire travelers to connect with a local culture–specifically, the food and beverage culture.
-I envision that my research will be a combination of GIS, physical computing and user interface design to create apps, websites and museum installations that can be used to communicate wine and food terroir.
+I envision that my research will be a combination of sound recording, GIS, physical computing and user interface design to create apps, websites and museum installations that can be used to communicate wine and food terroir.
 I look forward to cultivating these ideas in a studio-intensive doctoral program.